$A=2,3,4$ nuclear contact coefficients in the generalized contact formalism: Conclusions and outlook

 In this work we have investigated SRCs in light nuclei, focusing on the behavior of nucleons at short distances or high momenta through the GCF.
 Specifically, we have applied the GCF framework to extract the nuclear contact coefficients from 2BDFs and 2BMDs, using a large variety of interaction models, including both local and non-local potentials, and focusing on $A = 2, 3,$ and $4$ nuclei.
 We studied the contact coefficients across different spin channels, i.e. $nn/pp$ $S=0$, $np$ $S=0$, and $np$ $S=1$.

 Our first conclusion regards the $ L = 0 $ approximation, used in previous studies~\cite{Cruz-Torres:2019fum,WEISS2018211} to extract the contact coefficients.
 In particular, we have observed that while the differences between the calculations with and without the $ L = 0 $ approximation are evident, they are generally small in the plateau region of the 2BDFs and 2BMDs ratios with the universal functions and their FT.
-This confirms that $ s $-waves give the dominant contribution to SRCs.
 However, in some cases, differences between the results obtained with or without the $L=0$ approximation are more pronounced, as for the $^4$He nucleus.
 This highlights the importance of going beyond the $ L = 0 $ approximation, as it typically leads to a more accurate identification of the plateau regions, for both local and non-local potentials.

 Our second conclusion regards the role of TNI.
 In fact, TNI contributions are usually small, especially in the $np$ $S=1$ channel.
 Only in the $S=0$ channels, the TNI contributions in the plateau regions of the 2BDFs ratios, especially for non-local potentials, are quite pronounced, particularly for $ ^4\text{He} $.